 A person with COVID-19 can spread the virus beginning two days prior to the onset of any symptoms (or two days prior to a positive test if they do not have symptoms).
-Persons with COVID-19 are considered infectious for 10 days although that time period may be shortened to 7 days with a negative test (see below under "Isolation Guidance for Residents and Non-Healthcare Staff").
-People who have been exposed (close contacts) to someone when they are infectious with COVID-19 can be identified through contact tracing as described here:
+Persons with COVID-19 are considered infectious for 10 days, although that time period may be shortened to seven days with a negative test (see below under "Implement Isolation Guidance for Residents and Non-Health Care Staff who Test Positive for SARS-CoV-2").
+People who have been exposed to someone when they are infectious with COVID-19 (close contacts) can be identified through contact tracing as described here: